bolcom/libunftp/README.md

 ## Contributing

-First of all, thank you for your interest in contributing to libunftp!
+Thank you for your interest in contributing to libunftp!

-Please feel free to create a github issue if you encounter any problems, want to submit a feature request, or just feel like it :)
+Please feel free to create a github issue if you encounter any problems.

-Run `make help` in the root of this repository to see the available *make* commands.
+Want to submit a feature request?
+Then head over to our [contribution guide (CONTRIBUTING.md)](CONTRIBUTING.md).

 ## License